5 things that have changed in construction

 The evolution of the construction industry didn’t happen only in connection with how the work is done.
 With the help of technology, we discovered and created materials that supported the plain steel and concrete structures and provided them with more strength, grace, and durability.

 An array of innovative new materials is making an impact in specific areas of construction today.
-For e.g. honeycomb structures and forms are used for providing greater strength, polyester fibre offers durability for refitting of sewers and water pipelines.
+For e.g. honeycomb structures and forms are used for providing greater strength, polyester fiber offers durability for refitting sewers and water pipelines.
 Today, construction work is being undertaken at demanding locations like Arctic areas, undersea, and at radioactive sites to name a few of these extraordinary locations.
 The specialized materials aid the cause of out-of-the-box thinking in the construction industry.

 4. Construction Methods

 Gone are the days when everything was made at the construction site itself.
 Off-site assembly and fabrication is an established trend now.
 Assembling of structural elements offsite has an edge over the on-site assembly.
 It saves time – the most significant asset in any construction project.

 Large-scale public infrastructure works are being benefitted the most with such off-site assembling of elements.
 Consider the Nagpur Metro project.
 The project zoomed ahead because of just such a synergy between offsite manufacture and on-site assembly.
 The pillars for the over-bridge are being constructed on-site, whereas the spans and bridges are made off-site.
 They are then transported to the location and placed on the pillars through machinery.
 This has accelerated the construction without causing problems for the public using roads.